softchris/golang-book/01-basics/04-conversions/README.md

 ## Additional parsing

-The `strconv` library is what you want if you start with a string and you want to convert to and from another format.
+The `strconv` library is what you want if you start with a string, and you want to convert to and from another format.
 Learn more about [strconv library here](https://pkg.go.dev/strconv)

 ## Assignment